Are you disposing of your confidential material responsibly?

 A table to show how confidential data disposal methods meet security criteria

-As well as the above options, you may be considering shredding your own data at home.
-If this is something you are planning on doing, note that many doorstep recycling collectors will not accept shredded paper.
+As well as the above options, you may be considering shredding your own papers at home.
+If this is something you plan to do, note that many doorstep recycling collectors will not accept shredded paper.
 Storing shredded paper in unlocked outside bins also risks theft and reassembly through bin raiding.
 Fraudsters commonly use this technique to gather personal data.
 With Shred Station, we recycle all of the paper we shred.
 Plus, with us, you know your data will never reach landfill or cause harm to the environment.
 This is all thanks to our eco policies and carbon-neutral company status.

 Shred Station meets and exceeds all of the legal criteria for securely destroying confidential materials.
-Everything we shred gets destroyed in line with BS EN 15713 standards, and your confidential materials are kept safe every step of the way, from collection to shredding, to recycling.
+Everything we shred gets destroyed in line with BS EN 15713 standards, and your confidential materials are kept safe every step of the way, from collection to shredding and recycling.

 As well as having ultimate security, data destruction with us is stress-free.
 With Shred Station, you can have all of your confidential materials collected for destruction at the same time.
-We can shred everything from documents to hard drives and media storage devices.
+We can shred everything, including documents, hard drives, media storage devices, and even things like branded uniforms.
 There is no need to source multiple suppliers, shop around for quotes, or risk putting your data in unsafe hands.
-We are highly competitive with our pricing, and you’ll receive a comprehensive Waste Transfer Note and Certificate of Destruction after every collection.
+We are highly competitive with our pricing, and you’ll receive a Waste Transfer Note and Certificate of Destruction after every collection.

 We are an environmentally responsible destroyer of data, with a strict zero-to-landfill policy, certified CarbonNeutral® status, and many other environmental commitments.